muchzill4/yacp.nvim/README.md

 1. Run a command you'd like to focus on using vim command line mode
 2. Execute "focus set" entry from command palette
 3. Paste the command you've run in step 1. using `":` vim register: `<C-r>:`

-## Notes

-- Adding a palette entry with duplicate name, will overwrite the command, but retain the order.

 ## Similar plugins